If you could choose ONE WORD to guide you into the year ahead, what would it be?

 I used to obsess about precisely folding recital programs, church bulletins, and tri-fold brochures so that all the corners matched, and then use a bone folder to give it a sharp crease.
 But the deep intrinsic worth I assigned to that task did not match the value assigned by others.
 And more importantly, the hours I spent on the mundane were keeping me from creating content that would inspire hundreds of other writers to reach for their bucket list dreams.

-As I look ahead to 2018, I’ve wrestled with words like “happy,” “contented,” and “joyful,” because the biz hunger of entrepreneurial famine has been quenched and I now have a waitlist for new authors.
+As I look to this year, I’ve wrestled with words like “happy,” “contented,” and “joyful,” because the biz hunger of entrepreneurial famine has been quenched and I now have a waitlist for new authors.
 But none of those words inspire me.

 After listening to Oprah’s Super Soul podcast on my morning walk, I wrestled with “abundant,” “inspired,” and “intentional”—all of which have elements that resonate with how I feel and who I want to be.